awsdocs/aws-license-manager-user-guide/doc_source/host-resource-groups.md

 ## Share a host resource group<a name="host-resource-group-share"></a>

 You can use AWS Resource Access Manager to shared your host resource groups through AWS Organizations\.
-After you share a host resource group and license configuration, member accounts can launch instances into the shared host resource group\.
+After you share a host resource group and self\-managed license, member accounts can launch instances into the shared host resource group\.
 The new hosts are allocated in the account that owns the host resource group\.
 The member account owns the instances\.
 For more information, see the [AWS RAM User Guide](https://docs.aws.amazon.com/ram/latest/userguide/)\.

 ## Launch an instance in a host resource group<a name="host-resource-group-launch"></a>

 When you launch an instance, you can specify a host resource group\.
 For example, you can use the following [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command\.
-You must associate a core\- or socket\-based license configuration with the AMI\.
+You must associate a core\- or socket\-based self\-managed license with the AMI\.

 ```
 aws ec2 run-instances --min-count 2 --max-count 2 \